|IFRS Update, Revenue and Leases|

 1. IFRS 16 Leases

-IFRS 16 is to replace IAS 17 Leases for financial years starting on/after 1 January 2019.
-Especially Lessees will be significantly affected by the changes, whilst Lessors will be less impacted.
-This course provides delegates with a thorough understanding of the new model, which will enable Lessees to assess the impact on their entity's lease arrangements.
+IFRS 16 replaced IAS 17 Leases for financial years starting 1 January 2019.
+Especially Lessees have been significantly affected by the changes, whilst Lessors will be less impacted.
+This course provides delegates with a thorough understanding of the new model, which will enable Lessees to account for their leases in line with the new requirements.

 - New Lease accounting model in detail